O JARGON BUSTER

 - Long course

-adult competitors usually have a choice of Long and Short
+standard, adult competitors usually have a choice of

-These should be of equal difficulty, and in theory are of equal merit.
+be of equal difficulty, and in theory are of equal

-there may also be an elite course for M21 and
+Events and above, there may also be an elite course for M21 and W21.)

 - Loop race